cincheo/jsweet/doc/jsweet-language-specifications.md

 }
 ```

+These constraints will be relaxed in future releases.

 ### Globals

 In Java, on contrary to JavaScript, there is no such thing as global variables or functions (there are only static members, but even those must belong to a class).
 Thus, JSweet introduces reserved `Globals` classes and `globals` packages.
 These have two purposes: